-The Museum is committed to providing engaging and educational experiences for

-	pre-K–12 teachers in WNC schools.
-Our professional-development opportunities

-	include curriculum-based and exhibition-inspired workshops led by Museum

-	educators and/or special guests that provide teachers with tools to facilitate

-	object-based learning.
-These workshops are interactive, hands-on, and

-	incorporate artmaking.
-Come excited to learn together with your colleagues, and

-	leave inspired with ideas to incorporate into your classroom and personal

-	practice!
+The Museum is committed to providing engaging and educational experiences for pre-K–12 teachers in WNC schools and beyond.
+Our professional-development opportunities include curriculum-based and exhibition-inspired workshops led by Museum educators and/or special guests that provide teachers with tools to facilitate object-based learning.
+These workshops are interactive, hands-on, and incorporate artmaking.
+Come excited to learn together with your colleagues, and leave inspired with ideas to incorporate into your classroom and personal practice!

 - $6/person if activity (scavenger hunt, packet, etc.)

 - $7/person if extended tour art activity, or activity in the studio with staff